Ewa Ludviczak - Interview

 When comes to art tools, could you please tell us, what paints, papers and brushes do you prefer most?

-I use a brass watercolour palette from The Little Brass Box company in England.
+I use a brass watercolour palette.
 I use Winsor & Newton and Schmincke tube paints.
 My favourite kind of paper is hot pressed.
 At the moment I really enjoy painting on Hahnemühle Britannia hp paper but I also love Arches, Fabriano and Lana.
 I don’t like extra white papers and prefer the ivory ones.
 The yellower, the better!
 My favourite brushes are Da Vinci Maestro and Escoda Grafilo.

 How many colors do you have on your palette and which are they?